course-details-portlet

 Learning methods and activities

 The course is based on student active learning.
 Lectures are used for introductions and summaries.
-Students will mainly work with various projects and assignments, including peer assessments.
+Students will mainly work with projects and peer assessments.
 Learning activities start at the beginning of the semester, and there will be no compensation for activities missed because of late registration.

 Further on evaluation